ksw581/Random-Tools/Art-Fight-Folder-Manager/README.md

 Art Fight is amazing, but managing dozens of targets, characters, Do's and Don'ts, and reference images can get messy.
 Folders become cluttered, and finding that one character ID you need is a pain.

-**Art Fight Manager** is an all-in-one `.bat` script that solves these problems.
+**Art Fight Folder Manager** is an all-in-one `.bat` script that solves these problems.
 It guides you through a simple menu to create a clean, organized folder structure for every artist you plan to attack, so you can spend less time organizing and more time drawing.

 ## Features